wwwwwwzh/Notes/Logs.md

 ### 12.22
  data processing procedure for Magdeburg
+- note that before starting notebook you have to be in the project folder bc all the constants use ./ relative path
 - fs36 is invalid
+- 9 thought probes per ppt

 - problem of importing error: check if other variables can be imported and if only old var do, restart jupiter.